Polymer/polymer-resin/README.md

 configured to load these hooks, and check that the project uses [JSConformance][jsconf] to prevent forgery of safe string values.

-We provide a standalone importable HTML file `poly-resin.html` that

-1.  implements `sanitizeDOMValue` to intercept security-relevant attributes and properties (see below)
-2.  provides a Polymer v1 shim that wraps `Polymer.Base._computeFinalAnnotationValue to call sanitizeDOMValue`
-3.  loads the above as appropriate on the *HtmlImportsLoaded* event
-4.  checks that it is running early in the page render process (TODO: how?)
+We provide a standalone importable HTML file `polymer-resin.html` that implements `Polymer.sanitizeDOMValue` to intercept assignments to builtin sinks given values that originate from expressions specified in Polymer HTML.
+We also provide a Polymer v1 shim that checks `Polymer.version` to see if it needs to patch `Polymer.Base._computeFinalAnnotationValue` to call the same sanitizer.

+A security auditor should check that *polymer-resin* is running early in the page render process.
+It should load and initialize before the applications main element is instantiated so that it can intercept reflected XSS.
+Putting the HTML import or script load immediately after the load of framework code suffices.

 ### Text interpolation